klaxalk/docusaurus_test/docs/10-prerequisities/21-catkin/01-managing_workspaces.md

 ## TL;DR & Tips

-* Learn to configure the workspaces by hand, learn to [setup](managing_workspaces.html#the-tools-to-manage-a-workspace) and [verify](managing_workspaces.html#verifying-the-state-of-a-workspace) dependencies between the workspaces.
+* Learn to configure the workspaces by hand, learn to setup and verify dependencies [between](between) the workspaces.
 * Do not `source` more than one workspace in your `~/.bashrc` or `~/.zshrc`.
-* Be mindful about the [workspace hierarchy](managing_workspaces.html#recommended-workspace-hierarchy).
-It will allow you to work more efficiently.
+* Be mindful about the workspace hierarchy It will allow you to work more efficiently.
 * It is possible to maintain multiple copies of a workspace, each with a different build type or particular version of the software.
 * Symlink packages from `~/git` to your workspaces, instead of directly cloning them into the `src` folder.

 ## What is a Catkin Workspace?

-A Catkin [workspace](workspace) (_workspace_ from now on) is a dedicated build space for Catkin packages, which is a package system used by ROS.
+A Catkin workspace (_workspace_ from now on) is a dedicated build space for Catkin packages, which is a package system used by ROS.
 A workspace is supposed to cluster together related packages, for which it manages a set of build profiles, each with a custom set of CMake arguments.

 ### Workspace folder structure